 As David Epstein asks in his excellent 2014 TED talk, are athletes really getting faster, better, stronger?

 Nobody can really answer any of those questions right now, nor does anybody seem all that willing to try.
-To do so would unfortunately take some of the sheen off Kipchoge's incredible achievement.
+To do so would unfortunately take some of the sheen off Kipchoge's incredible achievements.

-In terms of the sport in a wider sense, it has been suggested that Kipchoge (and the Vaporfly) has effectively ended the era of other athletes chasing world records — simply because it seems unlikely that anyone but Kipchoge himself could seriously hope to break the marathon record now.
+In terms of the sport in a wider sense, it has been suggested that Kipchoge (and the Nike innovations on his feet) has effectively ended the era of other athletes chasing world records — simply because it seems unlikely that anyone but Kipchoge himself could seriously hope to improve on the official record now.